buddhist-uni/buddhist-uni.github.io/_content/canon/ud2.10.md

 > Oh, what bliss!
 Oh, what bliss!

-A former king, now a monk, exclaims to himself.
+A former king, now a monk, talks to himself.